CSA-RH/cudn-metallb-poc/README.md

 oc apply -f 7_1_ingress-plain.yaml
 ```

-On cloud platforms like Azure Red Hat OpenShift (ARO), the HAProxy service will be assigned an external Load Balancer IP, the additional `6_values-aro.yaml` will set up additional annotations to retrieve the correct IP form the vNET.
 We can verify connectivity by spoofing the Host header from a debug pod.

 ```bash
 # Retrieve the External Load Balancer IP